 The lake itself is the principal attraction here, although it doesn’t always look as azure as you would like.
 Only on the internet it does.

-After you have taken the prerequisite number of pictures yourself, you might get bored.
+After you have taken the prerequisite number of pictures of yourself in front of the lake, you might want to get active.
 In that case, head to Sarytag, a village 9 km past the lake.
 It is the trailhead for treks into the Fann mountains, but non-hikers can take a stroll along the river and enjoy village life.

 Entrance fee and when to visit